AJAX $.post Method of jQuery to Load Data

 A demo of $.post jQuery method with HTML div

 In the demo, a div is created with a little CSS for presentation.
-As you click on the button “Click here to load data by Post”, the post method will load data from the specified text file.
+As you click on the button “Click here to load data by Post”, the post method loads data from the specified text file.

 In the markup section, the following div and button are created: